ch1ffa/relay-compiler-webpack-plugin/README.md

 In the first case, you have to run relay-compiler manually every time you've changed your queries.
 In the second case, you have to use a second shell to run relay-compiler in watch mode or use tools like `concurrently`.
 Both solutions are possible, but cause unneccessary rebuilds.

 This webpack plugins attempts to solve this problem and synchronizes webpack and relay compilation processes.
-Mainly, it's based on assumption that relay-compiler, being written in Rust, is much faster than webpack file system watcher, particularly using `watchman`.

 ## Usage